nicefaa6waa/genshin-sddm-theme/README.md

 # Genshin Sddm Theme

-An animated genshin sddm-theme, comes with animated background implemented changing backgrounds for the time of day.
-(will be added in the future)With every login-session,new wallpaper will be shown based on the time on your OS.
+An animated genshin sddm-theme, comes with animated background implemented changing backgrounds for the time of day.With every login-session,new wallpaper will be shown based on the time on your OS.

 ![](preview/2.png)